Privacy privacy://junk-mailer-policy

 • For legal compliance if required by subpoena, court order, lawful request, or other legal process.

-• For protection and enforcement where disclosure is reasonably necessary to investigate abuse, fraud, harassment, threats, or unlawful use.
+• For protection and enforcement where disclosure is reasonably necessary to investigate abuse, fraud, harassment, threats, unauthorized use, or unlawful activity.

 • In a business transfer such as a merger, acquisition, financing, or sale of assets, subject to applicable law.

 Junk Mailer does not sell personal information for cash in the ordinary sense of the word “sell.”
-However, some privacy laws define terms like “sale,” “sharing,” or “targeted advertising” more broadly than normal everyday usage.
+However, some privacy laws define terms like “sale,” “sharing,” “targeted advertising,” or “cross-context behavioral advertising” more broadly than everyday usage.

-Information may be retained for as long as reasonably necessary for the purposes described in this Policy, including continuity, fraud prevention, legal compliance, dispute resolution, and enforcement of service rules.
+Information may be retained for as long as reasonably necessary for the purposes described in this Policy, including continuity, fraud prevention, legal compliance, dispute resolution, sponsor/deal tracking, support, and enforcement of service rules.

 • Local browser data may persist until you clear site data or browser storage.